Chevron projects $20 billion spending budget for 2019

-HOUSTON (Reuters) - Chevron Corp (CVX.N), the second largest U.S.-based oil producer, is budgeting $20 billion for capital projects next year, the company said on Thursday.
+HOUSTON, Dec 6 (Reuters) - Chevron Corp, the second largest U.S.-based oil producer, is budgeting $20 billion for capital projects next year, the company said on Thursday.

 The San Ramon, California-based company said it plans to spend $3.6 billion to produce oil and gas in the Permian Basin of west Texas and New Mexico and $1.6 billion for other shale investments.
 Chevron will spend $4.3 billion on its Tengiz field in Kazakhstan.